 Finally, Table SSG 6-5 contains estimates of the capacity impacts for selected years over the forecast horizon, including each of the first three years over which meter deployment occurs, the year 2015 and the terminal year, 2038.
-Many underlying factors change year to year, including size of the eligible population (a function of both meter deployment and population growth), average use prior to application of the new rates, value of avoided generation capacity and energy.
+Many underlying factors change year to year, including size of the eligible population (a function of both meter deployment and population growth), average use prior to application of the new rates, and avoided energy costs.
+Price responsiveness per customer and prices are held value of avoided generation capacity and energy.
 In other words, the dollar benefit estimates in each table take into account reserve margin and line losses, but the reported MW savings do not.